 In the previous two webpages (which should be read first – please start here) we began exploring the factors determining our receptivity to divine empowerment to discern spiritual truth.
 Having commenced this fascinating and critical subject, we now need to uncover still more spiritual factors affecting one’s ability to understand the Bible.

 It is tempting to think that if God allows this divergence of opinion among even the most spiritual and knowledgeable Christians on earth, it must be because the matter is unimportant.
-If this were so, however, it becomes perhaps even more confusing.
+If this were so, however, it would become perhaps even more confusing.
 It would mean that so many fine Christians on both sides are wrong in thinking it is important.

 If people more spiritual, knowledgeable, experienced and gifted than ourselves have somehow missed the truth, who are we to get it right?
 The thought seems enough to send us reeling into defeatism.
 We feel the same way when hearing the crushing news of a great Christian having a moral fall.
 If such a person could fall, what chance do we have?
 Nevertheless, there is one truth with the power to lift us out of defeatism: no matter how much Christians may differ in giftedness, causing some to seem superior to us, everyone without exception is equally dependent upon the grace of God for the understanding of spiritual truth and for every spiritual step we take.

 Some of us can leap higher than others but it makes no difference in a quest to reach the moon.
-To leave earth’s gravity, each of us, no matter how athletic or disabled, are equally dependent upon a power outside of us – a spacecraft.
+To leave earth’s gravity, each of us, no matter how athletic or disabled, is equally dependent upon a power outside of us – a spacecraft.
 Likewise, in reaching heavenly truth, human advantages or disadvantages make little difference.
 All that matters is our willingness to yield to a power greater than any of us – the grace of God.

 If anyone could be mistaken, it’s me.
 But if anyone can reveal the truth, it’s God.
 If it depended on us, we might have little hope, but since it depends on the grace of God, each of us has boundless reason for hope.